staff

 John Brophy

 John joined BEC Consultants in 2012, bringing with him extensive experience in freshwater and marine ecology.
-He has over 14 years’ experience in ecological consultancy, including proposal preparation, field surveying, GIS and report writing.
+He has over 20 years’ experience in ecological consultancy, including proposal preparation, field surveying, GIS and report writing.
 He has carried out field surveys across Ireland for freshwater invertebrates (Q-index), otter, macrophytes, marine invertebrates, and marine and freshwater fish.
 John has carried out surveys of aquatic and terrestrial alien invasive species (AIS) in advance of site works.
 Surveys have been carried out as part of Ecological Impact Assessments contributing to the preparation of Environmental Impact Statements, and Appropriate Assessments and Natura Impact Statements, as required under the EU Habitats Directive.
-With BEC Consultants, John was heavily involved with the Rare Mollusc Survey and the Vertigo Monitoring Project, which surveyed Vertigo angustior, Vertigo geyeri and Vertigo moulinsiana.
-He was also project manager for the National Saltmarsh Monitoring Project 2017-2018.
+With BEC Consultants, John was heavily involved with the Rare Mollusc Survey and the Vertigo Monitoring Project 2014-2017, which surveyed Vertigo angustior, Vertigo geyeri and Vertigo moulinsiana and went on to lead the Vertigo National Monitoring Project 2021-2024.
+He was also project manager for the National Saltmarsh Monitoring Project 2017-2018 and has recently overseen the completion of the National Fen Survey 2021-2025.

 Download John Brophy’s CV